ShivKumar12054/html-learning-course/README.md

 # html-learning-course
-This folder contains the very begining of my learning practises code.
+This folder contains the all the initial code i practised while learning basic html and css.